-An individual's calf size can have a big psychological impact upon everyday life, from wardrobe choices to perceived appearance and self-confidence.
+An individual's calf size can have a big psychological impact on everyday life, from wardrobe choices to perceived appearance and self-confidence.
 Whereas some bodybuilders strive to build their lower leg muscles with various weightlifting techniques to increase calf muscle definition, other people seek thinner, sleeker, and more feminine-looking calves.
 As a result, there are a variety of invasive and non-invasive means of reducing calf size.

 Ideal Candidates for Calf Reduction

 The ideal candidates for calf reduction procedures include overall healthy individuals who desire more symmetrical or slimmer calves.
 Optimal calf muscle reduction patients who seek muscle resection surgery include people who are not happy with the contours of their lower legs, especially those with congenitally bulky or tubular legs, or those suffering from severe calf hypertrophy.

 The American Society of Plastic Surgery reports that liposuction is often most effective on the upper portions of the legs, such as the thigh area.
 Liposuction is not as effective when performed on lower portions of the leg, and its slimming effects depend upon factors such as the individual's leg length and skin elasticity.
 However, ideal patients for ultrasound or laser-assisted calf liposuction include those with excess fat in their calves.

 Ideal calf reduction patients are those who understand the risks of the selected procedure and hold realistic expectations about the outcome.
 It is essential that patients realize that in the wake of a more aggressive procedure, calf muscle compensation may occur and result in a recurrence of large lower leg muscles.